USDT Live Tether price

 Get USDT in minutes

-Create a free account and buy USDT using card, bank transfer, or cash.
-Fast, simple, and fully in your control.
+Create a free account and buy USDT securely using card, bank transfer, or cash.
+Your crypto, fully in your control.

 Price data sourced from CoinGecko.
 Market prices may vary slightly across exchanges.